-Diagrams are the basis of Geodesignhub.
-You can think of a diagram as a simple idea that can be easily understood and communicated.
-The closest analogy is a explaining something to someone using a back of a napkin, you are going to use rough sketches, some text etc. In Geodesignhub ideas are communicated using diagrams.

-Diagrams are form the basis of design negotiation and are a fundamental object type in Geodesignhub.
-Diagrams are objects that represent past, current and future ideas of interventions that are created by users and others in a project.
-Diagrams have three things:

-- A representation on a map (e.g. line or polygon on a map)

-Live | Diagrams are one of the foundational communication concept inside Geodesignhub.
+Diagrams are one of the foundational communication concept inside Geodesignhub.
 You can think of a diagram as a idea that can be easily understood and communicated.
 The closest analogy is a explaining something to someone using a back of a napkin, you are going to use rough sketches, some text etc. In Geodesignhub ideas are communicated using diagrams.

 Diagrams are form the basis of design negotiation and are a fundamental object type in Geodesignhub.
 Diagrams are objects that represent past, current and future ideas of interventions that are created by users and others in a project.
 Diagrams have three things:

 - A representation on a map (e.g. line or polygon on a map)